-I love those!
 In Poland we call them 'knedle'.
-The recipe is very easy but there is a lot of preparation - especially shaping those little dumplings and hiding a plum inside.
-I remember when I was a little girl I really wasn't very fond of them, they kind of "grew" inside my mouth..
-Now I just love them!
-I think it's maybe because they also remind me of me childhood and my family home...
-Traditionally they're made with plums, but you can also put apricots, whole strawberry and other fruits inside.
+The recipe is very easy, but there is a lot of preparation, especially with shaping those little dumplings and "hiding" a plum inside.
+I remember when I was a little girl, I really wasn't very fond of them, we were forced to eat them in the kindergarten, but thankfully now, I simply love them!
+I think it's partially because they remind me of me childhood, but most of all my family home...

 How to make it...

 Ingredients:- 1 kg boiled and mashed potatoes

 - 3 eggs